MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 ---
 # Add a method

 You can use the [add method wizard](#add-method-wizard) to add a method to an interface in your project.
-In any type of project, add interface and follow the given steps to get the **Add method** wizard.
+In your project, add interface and follow the given steps to get the **Add method** wizard.
 If the project contains a class associated with the interface, the wizard modifies the class, too.

 **To add a method to your object:**